yaravind/old-gitbooks/algebraic_data_types.md

   - Polymorphism
 - Pattern matching is preferred as you can see all the implementations at one place.
 You put the pattern matching in base trait.

+## Best Practices
+- Whenever a new type is defined, we should define higher-order functions for processing it.
+[Page 8 of Why FP matters?](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf)

 ## References

 - http://tpolecat.github.io/presentations/algebraic_types.html